 Licenses, Certifications & Awards

-Stacey provides Clinical Supervision to Mental Health Counselor Interns for the State of Florida and is the Clinical Director for AIM/Target Programs.
-She is a member of the Senior Clinical Staff of the Counseling and Psychological Services Department at Florida Gulf Coast University.
-Previously, Stacey served as the Director of the Human Services, Associate of Science Degree, Program at Florida SouthWestern State College where she created two degree programs and three certificate programs for the college.
-While in this role at FSW, she served as a Professor in the program, creating curriculum for both ground and online courses and taught future counselors and human services practioners.
-She has previously served as an Adjunct Professor for Florida Gulf Coast University and Barry University, teaching and providing clinical supervision for graduating counselors and educators in both bachelor’s and master’s degrees programs.
+Stacey provides Clinical Supervision to Mental Health Counselor Interns for the State of Florida.
+Stacey served as the Clinical Director for AIM/Target Programs for ten years and was a member of the Senior Clinical Staff of the Counseling and Psychological Services Department at Florida Gulf Coast University.
+Stacey has served as the Director of the Human Services, Associate of Science Degree, Program at Florida SouthWestern State College where she created two Associate of Science Degree programs and three Professional Certificate Programs for the college.
+While in this role at FSW, she served as a Professor within the program, creating curriculum for both ground and online courses and taught future counselors and human services practioners.
+She has served as an Adjunct Professor for Florida Gulf Coast University and Barry University, teaching and providing clinical supervision for graduating counselors and educators in both bachelor’s and master’s degrees programs.

 Stacey has been a contributing columnist for Southwest Florida Parent and Child Magazine and was a weekly columnist for The News-Press in Fort Myers for two years, writing about issues concerning children and families.
 She was a weekly commentator on the local NBC affiliate’s “Parent-to-Parent” television news show for two years, providing education to the Southwest Florida community on wellness and parenting.
 She has appeared weekly as an expert on relationships, parenting, child development and wellness on the "Mom Squad", an educational segment of the Fox 4 Morning Blend show.
 Stacey regularly contributes to public and professional counselor education on the topics of wellness and mental health by writing articles and editorials and being interviewed for local, regional, national and online magazines and news media.
 Stacey has been interviewed and quoted as an expert in several feature articles in Counseling Today magazine, an international publication of the American Counseling Association.